sergio11/saborytv_android/README.md

 This repository is intended solely for **learning, experimentation, and non-commercial purposes**.
 If you wish to develop a real cooking or recipe platform, please ensure compliance with content licensing, intellectual property, and relevant regulations.

-## Contribution
-Contributions to SaboryTV Android are highly encouraged!
-If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.

 ## 🎖️ Recognition & Credits

-SaboryTV is developed and maintained by Sergio Sánchez Sánchez (Dream Software).
 Special thanks to the open-source community and the contributors who have made this project possible.
-If you have any questions, feedback, or suggestions, feel free to reach out at dreamsoftware92@gmail.com.

 A huge thank you to the creators of **[JetFit](https://github.com/TheChance101/tv-samples/tree/JetFit/JetFit)** and the contributors to **[PR #183](https://github.com/android/tv-samples/pull/183)** for providing an invaluable foundation for **SaboryTV**.
 This is an attempt to provide an open-source implementation of JetFit.
 Licensed under **Apache 2.0** (implementation) and **CC BY 4.0** (design), JetFit served as a key reference for building a seamless **Jetpack Compose for TV** experience.
 I encourage you to visit the PR, review the effort, and give the deserved recognition.